-During the semester, you will be assigned readings via Blackboard.
-Your task is to read the articles and write a critique using the following guidelines:
+During the semester, you will be assigned readings via BlackBoard.
+Your task is to read the article or state guideline and write a critique using the following guidelines:

-- 1. Full APA Reference Citation for the article. - 2.
-What was the gist of the article? - 3.
-With what in the article do you agree? - 4.
+- 1. Full APA Reference Citation for the article/state guideline. - 2.
+What was the gist of the article/state guideline? - 3.
+With what in the article/state guideline do you agree? - 4.
 With what, if anything, do you take issue? - 5.
-What, if anything, do you think was missing from the discussion? - 6.
-What questions do you have after reading the article?
+For an article, what, if anything, do you think was missing from the discussion? - 6.
+For a state guideline, what concerns do you have about implementation? - 7.
+What questions do you have after reading the article/state guideline?

-Each critique should be no more than 2 double-spaced pages.
-Critiques will be submitted via Blackboard.
+Each critique should be no more that 2 double-spaced pages.
+Critiques will be submitted in class.